Bhishma Narain Singh Law College

-Bhishma Narain Singh Law College or BNS Law College is a private law school situated at Redma, Medininagar in the Indian state of Jharkhand.
+Babusaheb Bhishma Narain Singh Law College or BNS Law College is a private law school situated at Redma, Medininagar in the Indian state of Jharkhand.
 The college offers three-years B.A., LL.B. course approved by the Bar Council of India (BCI), New Delhi and affiliated to Nilamber Pitamber University.

 History

 The college was named after former Governor Bhishma Narain Singh.
 It was established in 1981 by the Bhishma Narain Singh welfare and charitable Trust.
 Bhishma Narain Singh Law College was initially affiliated to Ranchi University and thereafter came under the affiliation of the Nilamber Pitamber University of Daltonganj.